LucianDev/LucianDevs-Useful-Scripts/Linux/Docker/Pi-Hole/readme.md

 You can modify the script to customize the Pi-hole setup according to your requirements.
 Refer to the script comments for guidance.

+You can find lists to block more stuff using [Firebog](https://firebog.net/ "Firebog")

 ### Contributing

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.